 Emphasis will be placed on using nursing process, demonstrating critical thinking, applying the concept of self-care, and setting priorities.
 Students will develop nursing care plans tailored to client needs, and will demonstrate effective documentation, mathematical calculations, communication, and client teaching skills.
 The lab setting will be used for students to apply theory, to practise skills, and to competently perform the selected nursing skills required for the

-Name: NURSING PRACTICE 2: ACUTE CARE PRACTICUM
+Name: NURSING PRACTICE I: CONTINUING CARE PRACTICUM

 This first practice nursing course provides opportunities for the learner to gain experience as a member of the interdisciplinary team by providing safe, holistic, and evidence-informed nursing care in a continuing-care setting, following the standard of practice for a practical nurse.